 |

 This style derives from the vocabulary of Greco-Roman ornament while occasionally borrowing from other ancient sources including Babylonian and Assyrian.
-Greek motifs such as anthemia (honeysuckle flowers), palmettes, meander patterns, urns, amphora and griffins are typically stylized and combined with architectural details including pediments, pilasters and acroteria.
-The style emphasized novelty, invention and creative juxtapositions of classical ornament.
-An interest in polychromy is expressed through painted decoration or combinations of variously colored woods and other materials.
-When introduced from Europe in the 1860s, the Neo-Grec influenced the development of Renaissance Revival furniture, which began to incorporate stylized Greek motifs and other inventive ornaments.
+Greek motifs such as anthemia (honeysuckle flowers), palmettes, meander patterns, urns, amphora, and griffins are typically stylized and combined with architectural details including pediments, pilasters, and acroteria.
+The style emphasized novelty, invention, and creative juxtapositions of classical ornament.
+An interest in polychromy is expressed through painted decoration or combinations of various woods and other materials.
+When introduced from Europe in the 1860s, the Néo-Grec influenced the development of Renaissance Revival furniture, which began to incorporate stylized Greek motifs and other inventive ornaments.

 |